MaximilianVolt/GMS2_scripts/advanced_circular_bar/README.md

 ## RECENT UPDATES

+### ADVANCED CIRCULAR BAR v1.5.0 - WHAT'S NEW

+> Version 1.5.0 has new utility functions ready to be used!

+- Added several utility functions!
+- Added option to set surface scalng to the drawing functions!
+- Moved the flash and rotattion functions from this script file!

-### ADVANCED CIRCULAR BAR v1.4.2
+### ADVANCED CIRCULAR BAR v1.4.0

 - Improved the `smoothen()` function!

-### CIRCULAR BAR v2.3.1
+### CIRCULAR BAR v2.4.0 - WHAT'S NEW

-- Small micro-optimizations and variable naming!
+> Version 2.4.0 brings tons of new utility functions!
+This will definitely make your life easier!

+- Added several utility functions!
+- Added option to set surface scaling to the drawing function!
+- Moved the flash and rotattion functions in this script file!

-### CIRCULAR BAR v2.3.0 - WHAT'S NEW
+### CIRCULAR BAR v2.3.0

-> Version 2.3.0 finally arrives with the improved border function!
+- Improved border function!
 Say goodbye to those old angle calculations!
 - New utility function `circular_bar_get_anchor_point()` added!
 You can now retrieve the relative x and y coordinates of a bar with value and anchor overrides!
 This can be useful when adding elements on top of the bar, like an icon or a sprite!
 - Improved from the older patches a new way to specify blendmodes and shaders to make your UI stand out with your own custom effects!
 - Added varying transparency!
 Just like the colors, specify and array of 2 values that go from 0 to 1.